Kotlin/dataframe/docs/schemas.md

     val age: Int?
 }
 ```
-3. Extension properties for data access through this `DataSchema` are generated:
+3. Data access properties for this `DataSchema` are generated:
 ```kotlin
 val DataFrameBase<DataFrameType>.name: DataColumn<String> get() = this["name"] as DataColumn<String>
 val DataRowBase<DataFrameType>.name: String get() = this["name"] as String